xsdk-project/ATPESC2018HandsOnLessons/_lessons/superlu_mfem/lesson.md

 ### Run 7: Now use SuperLU_DIST, with Metis(A'+A) ordering, using 16 MPI tasks, on a larger problem.

-Here, we re-solve the same system a second time except telling SuperLU to re-use the right hand side.
+Here, we re-solve a different linear system but with the same coefficient matrix A. We tell  SuperLU to re-use the exisiting LU factors, but only give a different right-hand side.
-Notice the improvement in solve time when re-using the right hand side.
+Notice the improvement in solve time when re-using the factors.

 ```
-$ mpiexec -n 16 ./convdiff --refine 2 --velocity 1000 -slu -cp 4 -2rhs
+$ mpiexec -n 16 ./convdiff --refine 3 --velocity 1000 -slu -cp 4 -2rhs
 Options used:
-   --refine 2
+   --refine 3
    --order 1
    --velocity 1000
    --no-visit